mayaobobby/hybridpuf_simulation/README.md

 **Authentication Protocol:**

-* **Step 1:** The server randomly choose a CRP and split the response equally into two partition.
+* **Step 1:** The server randomly chooses a CRP and splits the response equally into two partitions.
 * **Step 2:** The server encodes the first partition of response into quantum state and issues the joint classical challenge and quantum state to the client.
 * **Step 3&4:** The client receives the joint state and queries CPUF with challenge and obtains the response and measures every single qubit of received quantum state with the corresponding bases value of the 1st part of response.
 * **Step 5&6:** Authentication aborts if measurement result doesn't equal to the corresponding bits values bits of the 1st part of response.
 Otherwise the client encodes the second partition of response into quantum states and sends back to the server.